Food Processing, Technology and Safety

 Following graduation, students earn a certificate and associate degree from the related community college preparing them for the job market.
 If at the MSU campus location, Lansing Community College provides an associate degree path.

-If interested, students can also transfer into Michigan State University to earn a related bachelor's degree.
+If interested, students can also transfer into Michigan State University to earn a degree in food science or another related degree.

 Some career paths include: